zimmz92/engine/documentation/Gameplay/Objects/Gems.md

 - <u>Density:</u> This dictates how much the gem will weigh based on its volume.
 - <u>Quality:</u> This is an indication of the purity of the gem.
 The quality scales the gems quality energy attributes.
 - <u>Cut:</u> This is how the gem has been crafted to look and fit into a socket.
 If uncut a gem is in its raw state.
-- <u>Dividable:</u> This attribute is a flag that indicates that a gems can be broken down into smaller gems.
+- <u>Dividable:</u> This attribute is a flag that indicates whether a gem can be broken down into smaller gems.

 <div style="text-align: center;">
 <br/><br/>